Linguistic Coaches

 Nancy J. Lavelle, Ph.D.

-is creator and author of Taking Charge® for Learners of all Ages and all Abilities: Linguistic Coaching® for Educators and Related Professionals.
-Beginning as a special education teacher for middle school students, Nancy went on to earn her Ph.D. in Special Education from UCLA and to found the non-profit organization, the Institute for the Redesign of Learning, where she currently serves as President.
-With over 40 years of experience developing the principles of her Taking Charge® philosophy, Nancy credits Taking Charge® with empowering thousands of students and their parents, and the professional and support staff who serve them, to turn learning failure into learning success.
+Nancy is creator and author of Taking Charge® for Learners of all Ages and all Abilities: Linguistic Coaching® for Educators and Related Professionals.
+Beginning as a special education teacher for middle school students, Nancy went on to earn her Ph.D. in Psychological Studies in Education from UCLA and to found the non-profit organization, the Institute for the Redesign of Learning, where she currently serves as President.
+With over 50 years of experience developing the principles of her Taking Charge® philosophy, Nancy credits Taking Charge® with empowering thousands of students and their parents, and the professional and support staff who serve them, to turn learning failure into learning success.
 In 1997, Dr. Lavelle established Total Education Solutions, Inc., a private, full-service company that offers professional services to clients and direct special education and pediatric therapy services to individuals with special needs in California, Michigan, and Ohio.

 Albert Hernandez, Ed.D Director of Education